squidgy617/BrawlInstallerPlugins/README.md

 If you wish to add a character with the installer plugin, the character **must** be packaged in the correct way.
 This can be done manually (recommended that you use one of [these templates](https://github.com/squidgy617/BrawlInstallerPlugins#template-packages)) or by using the [Package Character]( https://github.com/squidgy617/BrawlInstallerPlugins/wiki/Plugins#package-character) plugin in this suite.
 Character packages can also be extracted from a build using the [Extract Character](https://github.com/squidgy617/BrawlInstallerPlugins/wiki/Plugins#extract-character) plugin.

+Some character packages can be found on BrawlVault [here](http://forums.kc-mm.com/Gallery/BrawlView.php?ByUserID=28848&Moderated=All).
+There are also template packages available in the next section.

 Ideally, mod creators should create good character packages for you to use with this plugin, but if no package exists, anybody can create one using the previously mentioned plugin or templates.